rdkcentral/Thunder/docs/utils/threading/worker-pool.md

 To sum up, the main idea is not to reinvent the wheel.
 When creating plugins, developers should keep in mind they are working on a large system in an embedded environment.
 Because of that from an architectural point of view, a different set of rules applies than when working on developing PC or even mobile applications.
 We all have to be aware of limitations like the low amount of memory available, the difficulty of keeping a system with dozens of plugins scalable, or even the necessity to use abstractions to achieve portability.
 These are the main reasons why it is essential to use functionalities that are already given, instead of making things suboptimally on your own.

-## Scheduler
+## Scheduling jobs
 ### Overview
-`Workerpool` has the ability to schedule `jobs` using the `Scheduler` class.
-This can be very helpful when you do not want to start a `job` immediately but at a specific time.
+`Workerpool` has the ability to schedule `jobs`.
+This can be very helpful when you do not want to start a `job` immediately but at a specific time. `Workerpool` has several ways of scheduling `jobs`.
+The first is to use the `Workerpool` class methods.
+Another way is to use the `Scheduler` class.
+The most common case of scheduling tasks is to refer directly to a specific `job` and use its methods.

+To schedule a `job` you should use the `Scheduler` class or a direct reference to a specific `job`.
+The methods of the `Workerpool` class are described below mainly for illustrative purposes and to see how jobs are scheduled inside `Workerpool`.

+### Workerpool class methods
- To schedule a `job` we use several methods for this:
+ To schedule a `job` using `Workerpool` class we use several methods:

 * `Schedule()`
 * `Reschedule()`
 * `Revoke()`

 Using these methods, we can schedule the performance of a task, change the date on which it will be performed or cancel it altogether.
-### Scheduler methods

 #### Scheduling job
 `Schedule()` is used to plan when to perform the `job` we specified.
 Using this method is very simple.
 We just need to specify the `job` with a point in time when it should be performed.